Army head coach Jeff Monken, front right, and the rest...

 “It’s an honor,” Notre Dame coach Marcus Freeman said near the end of his media availability Monday.
 “When [since-retired athletic director] Jack Swarbrick told me this was going to be our Shamrock Series game for this year, the first thought was, ‘Navy and Army in the same year?
 Come on, Jack.’
 Then he told me why.”

-“This is a good–really good–football team,” Freeman said.
+“This is a good — really good — football team,” Freeman said.
 “They play hard.
 They take care of the football.
 They keep the ball away from you.
 They take the ball from you.”

-He might as well have been talking about his team.
-Notre Dame is outscoring opponents by an average of 26.6 points per game (38.0 versus 11.4) while having a 138.6 offensive yards gained advantage (415.7 versus 277.1).
+Notre Dame entered outscoring opponents by an average of 26.6 points (38.0 versus 11.4) and outgaining them by 138.6 yards (415.7 versus 277.1).

 SUBSCRIBE